 Reviving & protecting life

 Earth is a planet of life.
 What used to rule and govern our world does not understand life, and is not of it.
-We have already come so far in turning things around, empowering our communities, and taking on responsibility for the destruction of forests, ocean life etc. that we previously allowed to happen.
-From a grassroots level we have built communities which truly care, which embody equity between beings, which change the ways in which we look at, talk about and engage with the life that surrounds us.
+We have already come so far in turning things around, empowering our communities, and taking on responsibility for the destruction and rebuilding of forests, ocean life etc. From a grassroots level we have built communities which truly care, which embody equity between beings, which change the ways in which we look at, talk about and engage with the life that surrounds us.
 Let’s keep navigating to that direction with full steam ahead.
 There is nothing more fulfilling,

 Take a look at the related pages ‘Reconnecting with Earth’ and ‘Environmental & human rights’, and our blog post ‘Seed saving – What about the trees?‘.
 There is no difference between you and a tree, between you and a buffalo.
 If we destroy the buffalo, we destroy ourselves.
 If we respect and nourish the tree, we respect and nourish ourselves.
 So is life.
 We all know this, and we are here to embody it for us and for all life on this planet.